A trial in New York reveals narco control in Honduras

 Another immigrant witnessing the testimonies is a man whose nephew is a lieutenant assigned to the remote Mosquitia region of Honduras, a hot zone drug corridor.
 A friend sits beside him, a graduate of the Honduran military academy.
 Both are concerned by the revelations about the political elite sending the army to do narcos’ bidding.
 They had heard rumors, but it’s different to hear it from the mouth of cartel leaders in a U.S. courtroom.
 Thinking about his lieutenant nephew, the man said, “I just tell him to be careful.”

-Every afternoon at around 2:00 p.m., a tall, thin teenager appears after finishing his shift as a bicycle deliveryman.
+Every day at around 2:00 p.m., a tall, thin teenager appears after finishing his shift as a bicycle deliveryman.
 One afternoon three years ago in his hometown, San Pedro Sula, he witnessed his older brother’s murder.
 Thieves killed his brother while trying to take the laptop he used as a medical student.
-The young man was standing beside his brother at the time and thus witnessed the killing, so he had to flee Honduras immediately.
+The young man was standing beside his brother at the time and thus saw the killers, so he had to flee Honduras immediately.
 He is attending the trial although he sees it as a mere step toward another end.
 “What’s really best for the people is for Juan Orlando Hernández to fall,” he said.

 On Friday, October 11, the immigrants witnessed the testimony of Devis Leonel Maradiaga.
 Imprisoned in the U.S. for leading the Cachiro cartel, Maradiaga took the stand and told the story of the $50,000 bribe to Tony Hernández that he filmed in Denny’s on his spy watch.
 He also said he bribed Juan Orlando with $250,000, and that his cartel financially supported Hernández’s campaign and the National Party.